Healthy Homes Assessment Twyford

 Twyford Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required for all Twyford and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory throughout Twyford and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate compliance with all Healthy Homes Standard that apply or will be applied to their rental properties.
+• Property managers and landlords must keep records of their the compliance with any Healthy Homes Standards that apply or will be applied during the tenure of the rental property.

-• Property managers and private landlords are required to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords are required to ensure their rental properties conform to the Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes